fdazen/fda-documentation/operation_reports.md

 **Undefined**: The _Undefined_ value will appear in case there exist reservations for the selected date range that have no country specified.

-##**Guests In House (GIH)**
+##**Guests In House**

-- The Guests in House by Room Number/Alpha Report displays a variety of information for guests in house and sorts by room number.
-Change the sort order to display alphabetically by guest last name instead of sequencing by room number.
+The _Guests In House_ report displays a list of all current in-house guests for any selected date, along with other information about their stay.
+You can have the results be displayed by room type or alphabetically, by guest's last name.

 - This report includes both Primary and Additional Guests and Primary Guests are in bold.
 Adults, Children, Revenue, Tax and Total values are only displayed for the Primary Guest